nccgroup/Sniffle/README.md

 If building for or installing on a CC1352R Launchpad instead of a CC26x2R, you must specify `PLATFORM=CC1352R1F3`, either as an argument to make, or by defining it as an environment variable prior to invoking make.
-Be sure to perform a `make clean` before switching between CC13x2 and CC26x2.
+Similarly, specify `PLATFORM=CC2652RB1F` when building for CC2652RB Launchpad instead of the regular CC26x2R version.
+Be sure to perform a `make clean` before building for a different platform.

 ## Sniffer Usage